iKurisu/node-chat/README.md

 # node-chat
-A cmd chat built with nodejs.
+A cmd chat built with NodeJS, SocketIO and PostgreSQL.